We’ll look at all relevant information against the eligibility requirements to decide if you’re still eligible for the NDIS. We’ll do this after:

 In some situations, you can claim the cost of the NDIS supports you purchased during the period your participant status was revoked.
 This is the period between the day:

-• you stopped being a NDIS participant
+- you stopped being a NDIS participant

-• you became a participant again because of the internal or external review decision.
+- you became a participant again because of the internal or external review decision.

 You can only claim funding for NDIS supports purchased when you stopped being an NDIS participant if:

-• they were in your plan – the plan that was in place when we revoked your status as a participant
+- they were in your plan – the plan that was in place when we revoked your status as a participant

-• there is enough funding remaining in that plan
+- there's enough funding remaining in that plan

-• you have proof of buying and using the supports, such as a receipt
+- you have proof of buying and using the supports, such as a receipt

-• you claim them within 60 days after you become a participant again.
+- you claim them within 2 years after you become a participant again.

-If your NDIS supports are self-managed or plan-managed, you or your plan manager can claim the funding for NDIS supports as usual.
+If your NDIS supports are self-managed or plan-managed, you or your registered plan manager can claim the funding for NDIS supports as usual.
 If your NDIS supports are agency-managed, contact us so we can help you claim the funding for NDIS supports.

 Learn more about ways to manage your funding .